shipyardapp/Shipyard-Documentation/docs/getting-started/first-fleet.md

    ![](../.gitbook/assets/fleet_builder_http_2024-06-20.png)

-2. Click the Blueprint named **Download File from URL to Shipyard**.
+2. Click the Blueprint named **Download File from URL to Platform**.
 This creates a new Vessel and immediately opens the edit pane for that Vessel on the left side of the screen.

     ![](../.gitbook/assets/fleet_builder_http_vessel_edit_2024-06-20.png)